 Many people suffer from Seasonal Affective Disorder (SAD) during winter.
 According to the SAD Association, seven percent of the UK population suffer from the full condition, with a further 17 percent suffering from milder but still signiﬁcant ‘winter blues’.
 The condition, caused by a biochemical imbalance in the brain, can rob you of energy, motivation and enthusiasm.
 Physical exercise is one of the best ways to combat it, but often the motivation to exercise is low, creating a vicious circle.

 There are measures you can use to prevent this though.
 “The cause is often a lack of light,” says sports psychologist Dr Victor Thompson, “so sleep with the curtains open, buy a dawn simulating alarm clock and try to exercise during daylight hours.
 Doing club rides or spin classes can all help to increase motivation to train and the social contact is another beneﬁt that can help prevent down periods.
-If more help is required consider getting in touch with a psychologist or speaking to your GP.”
+If more help is required, consider getting in touch with a psychologist or speak to your GP.”

 2. Layer up